 PSB 5066.
 Biological Bases of Learning and Behavior (3).
 This course is an overview of human biological development and its influence on learning and behavior with an emphasis on disorders of learning and development.

 RCS 5250.
-Assessment in Counseling and Rehabilitation (3).
-This course offers an understanding of assessment approaches used with counseling and rehabilitation clients.
+Assessment in Counseling (3).
+This course offers an understanding of assessment approaches used with counseling clients.

 SDS 5820r.
-Internship (4–12).
+Counseling Internship (4–18).
 (S/U grade only).
+Prerequisite: MHS 5801.
 This course offers field practical experience in a planned setting.
-May be repeated to a maximum of eighteen semester hours.
+May be repeated to a maximum of eighteen (18) credit hours.